Russian submarine Ak Bars

-The K-480 Ak Bars is an Akula-class submarine in the Russian Navy.
+K-480 Ak Bars is an Akula-class submarine in the Russian Navy.

 Design

 Project 971 has a double-hull design.
-The robust body is made of high quality alloy steel with σт = 1 GPa (10,000 kgf / cm²).
+The robust body is made of high-quality alloy steel with σт = 1 GPa (10,000 kgf / cm²).
 To simplify the installation of equipment, the boat was designed using zonal blocks, which made it possible to transfer a significant amount of work from the cramped conditions of the sub's compartments directly to the workshop.
 After completion of the installation, the zonal unit is “rolled” into the hull of the boat and connected to the main cables and pipelines of the ship's systems.
 A two-stage damping system is used: all mechanisms are placed on damped foundations, in addition, each zone unit is isolated from the body by rubber-cord pneumatic shock absorbers.
 In addition to reducing the overall noise level of nuclear submarines, such a scheme can reduce the impact of underwater explosions on equipment and crew.
 The boat has a developed vertical tail unit with a streamlined boule, in which the towed antenna is located.
 Also on the submarine are two reclining thrusters and retractable bow horizontal rudders with flaps.
 A feature of the project is the smoothly mated connection of the tail unit to the hull.
 This is done to reduce noise-generating hydrodynamic eddies.

 Power supply is carried out by a nuclear power plant.
 The lead boat, K-284 Akula, is equipped with an OK-650M.01 pressurized water-cooled nuclear reactor.
 On later orders, the AEU has minor improvements.
 Some sources report that subsequent boats are equipped with OK-9VM reactors.
-The thermal power of the reactor is 190 MW, the shaft power is 50,000 liters. with.
-Two auxiliary electric motors in the hinged outboard columns have a capacity of 410 hp. with., there is one diesel generator ASDG-1000.
+The thermal power of the reactor is 190 MW, the shaft power is 50,000 hp.
+Two auxiliary electric motors in the hinged outboard columns have a capacity of 410 hp, there is one diesel generator ASDG-1000.